 What Are Citations?

-Citations are online mentions of your business by name and address or name and phone number – with or without an actual link to your website.
+Citations are online mentions of your business by name and address, name and phone number (NAP), or website – with or without an actual link to your website.

 A citation is like a vote for your business.
 It signals legitimacy to search engines, reinforces your brand and geographic location, and can be a source of leads.
 All things being equal, the more citations you have, the higher you’ll rank in local search results.

-There are many different citation sources – online directories, social mentions, supplier, distributor and partner websites, and public records.
+There are many different citation sources – online directories, social mentions, supplier, distributor and partner websites, and public records, to name a few.
 One of the most popular sources (and often the first people think of) is online business directories like Google My Business, Bing Places, Yahoo Local, Yelp, Manta, Yellow Pages, Yellow Book, Merchant Circle, Brown Book, Judy’s Book, and more.
 There are literally hundreds.

-Unfortunately, creating citations is time-consuming, uninspiring work that takes time away from profit-generating activities a business owner could be doing.
+Unfortunately, creating citations is time-consuming, uninspiring work that takes time away from other profit-generating activities a business owner could be doing.
 It is repetitious, tedious, and boring work that still requires some level of judgment because not all citations are valuable and consistency and accuracy is key.
-Too many poor quality citations can harm your business.
+Too many poor-quality citations can harm your business.
 Inconsistent or inaccurate citations are a waste of time.
-It’s easy to make mistakes.
+It’s easy to side-tracked or mistakes.

 Citation Building Services